Warning: This piece contains graphic descriptions of race violence.

 “(They) all had gowns on, and one had a sheet over him,” she continued. “[T]hey had horns here and here, at the corners of the head,” the Black mother described, pointing.

 Witnesses at the Mississippi-based hearings, largely focusing on seven Klan-infested Mississippi counties along the Alabama border, had indicated that the disguises tended to vary county to county for the early KKK and related white terrorist groups.
-That include Noxubee-born White Rose Society (obsessed with stopping the “radical” Black and white vote) and local Native Sons of the South in and near Noxubee County.
+That included Noxubee-born White Rose Society (obsessed with stopping the “radical” Black and white vote) and local Native Sons of the South in and near Noxubee County.
 They either had their wives whip their costumes up or ordered them custom-made.
 Newton wrote in his book “The Ku Klux Klan in Mississippi: A History” that most Noxubee terrorists chose “crafted paper masks with false beards and mustaches made from mules’ tails.”

 ‘That’s Not My Disposition’

 Lydia Anderson told federal investigators that she recognized the voices of the men in dresses; they were the “old master’s sons,” meaning the progeny of “Old Man Richards,” whose place she had gone to work the previous year to help his wife cook and milk cows.
-He’d caught her alone and told her “The witches rode me last night.”
+He’d caught her alone and told her, “The witches rode me last night.”
 She was first confused, but figured out he expected her to have sex with him—like the sexual harassment that still plagues many Black Mississippi women 150 years after Lydia Anderson’s testimony.
 In today’s workplaces, they suffer three times the sexual harassment as white women encounter, the Mississippi Black Women’s Roundtable reports, using EEOC data.

 “The old lady told you to take good care of me,” Old Man Richards told his employee, referring to his wife.
 Anderson refused, saying, “that’s not my disposition.”